co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart.md

 ### Set Cart ID Method ###

-This method allows you to set the cart key yourself via the `id` parameter which must be passed with each API request made.
+This method allows you to set the cart key yourself via the `cart_key` parameter which must be passed with each API request made.
 This sets the ID in session allowing to fetch the cart before changes are made.

 Here are a few examples on how to pass the cart ID with each API request.

 <div class="api-endpoint">
   <div class="endpoint-data">
     <i class="label label-get">GET CART</i>
-    <h6>/wp-json/cocart/v1/get-cart/?id=9e18904482b4faf8762361836a83b93d</h6>
+    <h6>/wp-json/cocart/v1/get-cart/?cart_key=9e18904482b4faf8762361836a83b93d</h6>
   </div>
 </div>

 <div class="api-endpoint">
   <div class="endpoint-data">
     <i class="label label-post">ADD ITEM</i>
-    <h6>/wp-json/cocart/v1/add-item/?id=9e18904482b4faf8762361836a83b93d&product_id=32</h6>
+    <h6>/wp-json/cocart/v1/add-item/?cart_key=9e18904482b4faf8762361836a83b93d&product_id=32</h6>
   </div>
 </div>